Basis-Theory/basistheory-integration-guides/collections/guides/quickstart/get_started.md

 ## Encrypt your data

 Encrypt your first payload.
 The app gives you the ability to encrypt text or a file.
-A basic account is limited at a 1mb payload so if you do select a file to encrypt make sure it's under 1mb.
+A basic account is limited to a 1mb payload, so if you do select a file to encrypt make sure it's under 1mb.
 After you encrypt and submit the ciphertext via the API, you'll retrieve a token.

 ![Screenshot of tokenizing data ](/assets/images/quickstart/step_7.png "Screenshot of tokenizing data")

 ## Decide who encrypts

 Decide if you want to encrypt your data using a key pair only you have on your computer, or encrypt using a key pair hosted at Basis Theory.
-If you use a keypair that is only on your machine all encryption and decryption will be done on your computer.
+If you use a key pair that is only on your machine, all encryption and decryption will be done on your computer.
 Basis Theory will not be able to decrypt your data.

 ![Screenshot of how to encrypt](/assets/images/quickstart/step_8.png "Screenshot of how to encrypt")

 ## Retrieve your token

-Now that you've created your first token and encrypted the data behind it.
-You can now use the API to retrieve the token and the encrypted ciphertext.
+Now that you've created your first token and encrypted the data behind it, you can use the API to retrieve the token and the encrypted payload.

 ![Screenshot of retrieving a token](/assets/images/quickstart/step_9.png "Screenshot of retrieving a token")